Hilf al-Fudul Revisited: The Importance of Interfaith Alliances

 An Age of Corruption

-It was in this climate a Yemeni merchant sold some goods to a member of the Sam clan.
-The man refused to pay for the goods, despite being in possession of them.
-This was because the merchant had no notable tribe associated with him, making him easy to exploit.
-The merchant retaliated by appealing to Quraish, calling out for justice.
+It was in this climate a Yemeni merchant from the Zubayd tribe went to do business in Makkah, his merchandise was taken by Al-As ibn Wa'il a powerful chief and father of Amr ibn As.
+Al-As refused to pay for the goods, despite being in possession of them.
+This was because the merchant was not associated with a notable tribe, making him easy to exploit.
+The merchant retaliated by standing up for his rights.
+He went to Mount Abū Qubays, and called the people to support him.

 Distinguished tribes and chieftains joined the organisation from Banu Hashim, Abdul Mutallib, Banu Assad, Banu Zuhrah and Banu Tamim.